decretist/Dissertation/Chapter3/chapter3.md

 aware of, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.[^3]

-[^3]: See [@kuttner_father_1941].
-Kuttner argues is that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, not in its original form: scholastic theology got the program from Ivo, Gratian got it from scholastic theology.
-See also [@luscombe_abelard_1969].

 Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (stabat) at the monastery of SS.
-Felice and Nabor while working as a rubricator.[^a] Odofredus did not indicate the basis for his statement that Gratian had been a resident of SS.
+Felice and Nabor while working as a rubricator.[^4] Odofredus did not indicate the basis for his statement that Gratian had been a resident of SS.
 Felice and Nabor, nor did he say that Gratian had been a monk.
 In 1758, Camaldolese scholars Mittarelli and Costadono discovered papal